Quick answer: what PWM sensitivity is, and what actually helps

 There is no clean winner.
 Each technology fails differently.

 LCD.
 An LCD has a separate LED backlight behind the panel.
 At or near full brightness, many LCDs run with little or no visible flicker.
 Drop the brightness and a lot of them switch into low-frequency PWM.
 So an LCD can be comfortable at 100% and rough at 20%.
+Laptop panels are frequent offenders here; CircadianShield's laptop PWM flicker guide shows how to check yours.

 The practical rule: do not assume a panel is safe because of its type.
 Look up the measured frequency for your exact model before you trust it.
+CircadianShield's PWM monitor guide covers how to tell whether a specific monitor uses PWM before you buy.

-How to test your own display
+How to test for PWM sensitivity

 You do not need lab gear.
 The reliable home method is your phone's slow-motion camera.
 Lower your screen brightness to about 20%, point the phone's slow-motion mode at it, and record.
 Rolling horizontal dark bands mean the light output is flickering, most often PWM dimming.
 A clean, even image means DC dimming or high-frequency PWM.
 Repeat at 50% and 100% brightness to see how the flicker changes with the duty cycle.